iferminm/iferminm.github.io/content/Blog/what_to_learn.md

-be the first language I worked with after graduating, I became passionate about it, to the point that I organized meetups and conferences back home in Caracas - Venezuela and after that, I only looked for jobs in Python, it was gaining popularity and growing a lot, I know, I was lucky, but it also makes a point, I was focussed on becoming better on a single thing which were the technologies I was working with at that point in time, the full stack was Python, Postgres and OpenERP (now it goes by Odoo).
+be the first language I worked with after graduating, I became passionate about it, to the point that I organized meetups and conferences back home in Caracas - Venezuela and after that, I only looked for jobs in Python, it was gaining popularity and growing a lot, I know, I was lucky, but it also makes a point, I was focused on becoming better on a single thing which were the technologies I was working with at that point in time, the full stack was Python, Postgres and OpenERP (now it goes by Odoo).